 Ashok B Lall is Principal of Ashok B Lall Architects in New Delhi, India.

-He is also Visiting Professor at the Guru Gobind Singh Indraprastha University (GGSIPU) in New Delhi, and Chair for Design and Technology at the Kamla Raheja Vidyanidhi Institute for Architecture (KRVIA) in Mumbai, India.
+He is also Visiting Professor at the Guru Gobind Singh Indraprastha University (GGSIPU) in New Delhi, and Chair for Design & Technology at the Kamla Raheja Vidyanidhi Institute for Architecture (KRVIA) in Mumbai, India.
 He was Dean of the TVB School of Habitat Studies until its merger with GGSIPU in 2007.

-The firm Ashok B Lall Architects was established in New Delhi in 1981, and has won a number of awards for architectural competitions.
+The firm Ashok B Lall Architects was established in New Delhi (1981-), and has won a number of awards for architectural competitions.
 The practice has executed projects for educational research institutions in many parts of India, and specializes in low-energy sustainable architecture.
 Recent projects in India include the Indian Institute of Health Management Research, Jaipur; Sehgal Foundation, Gurgaon and Development Alternatives World Headquarters, New Delhi.
-He is currently engaged in several initiatives for the improvement of public spaces in cities and affordable housing.
+He is engaged in several initiatives for the improvement of public spaces in cities and affordable housing.

 He is actively engaged in the development of the architectural curricula for the Indian context, and contributes regularly to national professional journals in architecture.
 He is a member of the Committee for PhD Studies, School of Planning and Architecture and external Examiner for London Metropolitan University.
 In addition to membership of various professional bodies, he is an active advocate of sustainable architecture in India.